 The Graduate School's Convocation brings together students and faculty from education and counseling psychology professions in an interdisciplinary exploration of fundamental issues affecting personal development and professional life.
 Convocation focuses on the role that creativity, compassion, and commitment play in the professional lives of educators and counselors and provides an opportunity for students to learn more about the graduate school.
-Attendance at Convocation, held annually in September, is required for all students enrolled in MAT programs.
+Attendance at Convocation, held annually near the start of the academic year, is required for all students enrolled in MAT programs.
 There is no tuition charged for this experience, but all students will be required to register through WebAdvisor and attend the event.